aws/aws-graviton-getting-started/README.md

 PyTorch | 1.7+    | Enable Arm64 compilation, Neon optimization for fp32.
 [Install from source](https://github.com/aws/aws-graviton-getting-started/blob/master/python.md#41-pytorch). **Note:** *Requires GCC9 or later for now. recommend to use Ubuntu 20.xx*
 ruby    | 3.0+ | Enable arm64 optimizations that improve performance by as much as 40%.
-These changes have also been back-ported to the Ruby shipping with AmazonLinux2, Fedora, and Ubuntu 20.04. zlib    | 1.2.8+  | For the best performance on Graviton2 please use [zlib-cloudflare](https://github.com/cloudflare/zlib).
+These changes have also been back-ported to the Ruby shipping with AmazonLinux2, Fedora, and Ubuntu 20.04. zlib    | 1.2.8+  | For the best performance on Graviton2 please use [zlib-cloudflare](https://github.com/cloudflare/zlib). mongodb | 4.2.13+ / 4.4.5+ / 4.9.0+ | Improved performance on graviton, especially for internal JS engine.
+Consider compiling from source with an up-to-date compiler to use LSE locks.
+See [C/C++](c-c++.md) for compiler support.

 # Containers on Graviton
 You can run Docker, Kubernetes, Amazon ECS, and Amazon EKS on Graviton.
 Amazon ECR supports multi-arch containers.